Tenancy fraud (social housing fraud)

 We take tenancy fraud very seriously and will take action to regain possession of properties and recover any unlawful profits made by residents wherever we find evidence of tenancy fraud.
 Our right to do this has been enforced by the government in The Prevention of Social Housing Fraud Act 2013.

 We work hard to combat tenancy fraud.
-Network Homes works with other agencies to take action against residents found to be subletting their properties.
+We work with other agencies to take action against residents found to be subletting their properties.
 This releases the homes involved to those who need them.